 Beresin says that parents who want to raise strong kids can and should be visibly sad over the situation, but not be debilitated by their grief.
 This is a teaching moment, in which parents should go through the grieving process with their kids, mourn their pet, and model emotional strength without withdrawing completely or being cold about it.

 They Endure Physical Tasks Without Complaint

 Being an adult often means doing a lot of shit that sucks.
-Shoveling snow, raking leaves, deep cleaning the fridge: these are all things that come with adulthood and being a parent.
+Shoveling snow, raking leaves, deep cleaning the fridge — these are all things that come with adulthood and being a parent.
 Parents who teach their kids strength tend to do these tasks both without constant complaint and without breaking their backs over it, says Beresin.
-That means that when they do the work, they take breaks, they go to bed the night before, they vocally prepare for the tasks, and, when they’re done, they say they are proud of themselves.
+That means that when they do the work, they take breaks, they vocally prepare for the tasks, and, when they’re done, they say they are proud of themselves.

 They Promote Exercise

-Strong kids are strong kids mentally and physically, and parents that have kids who promote their physical health engage in activities that promotes physical health themselves.
-Even after a long day of activities, parents should make sure they still hit that 5-mile-run they talked about or go to the gym early, and they should also talk to their kids about it.
-While eight-year-olds don’t need to lift weights, getting out on the baseball diamond with them, playing catch, or racing them, is a great way to spend time with kids in a way that prioritizes their physical health.
+Strong kids are strong kids mentally and physically, and parents that raise strong kids promote their physical health and engage in activities that promote physical health themselves.
+Even after a long day, parents should make sure they still hit that 5-mile-run they talked about or go to the gym early, and they should talk to their kids about it.
+While 8-year-olds don’t need to lift weights, getting out on the baseball diamond with them, playing catch, or racing them is a great way to spend time with kids in a way that prioritizes their physical health.

 They Play Superhero, With Full Plot, Bells, and Whistles

 When playing superheroes, parents who want to model strength to their kids can help them craft an origin story, and, as every hero’s origin story involves overcoming hardship through emotional honesty and kicking butt, that can help kids understand that emotional vulnerability, as well as physical strength, make a good person.